Transconnectome/SwiFT/README.md

 ```
 ├── notebooks                    <- Useful Jupyter notebook examples are given (TBU)
-├── output                       <- Experiment log and checkpoints will be saved here
+├── output                       <- Experiment log and checkpoints will be saved here once you train a model
-├── tutorial_vit                 <- A tutorial code that train ViT model on CIFAR10 using PyTorch lightning module and log result on Neptune
+├── envs                         <- Conda environment
+├── pretrained_models            <- Pretrained model checkpoints
+│   ├── contrastive_pretrained.ckpt        <- Contrastively pretrained model on all three datasets
+│   ├── hcp_sex_classification.ckpt        <- Model trained for the sex classification task on HCP dataset
+│   ├── split_hcp.txt                      <- Data split for the trained HCP model
 ├── project
 │   ├── module                   <- Every module is given in this directory
 │   │   ├── models               <- Models (Swin fMRI Transformer)